Gabriel-motto/DarkArise/README.md

 Saving project undos all the animator states and triggers of new character.
 Change between playable characters not working well (Bind on key not working, looking for docs).

+### Problems solved

+Animator states and triggers need to be in a controller apart so it can be saved properly (hotfixed).

 ---

 ## 24/10 - 30/10 Update